-- (1) Section 221.202(a) (relating to accreditation) is exempted. - (2) Instead of § 221.204(a) (relating to performance evaluations), the registrant shall complete a performance evaluation on the CT system following the recommendations of a QMP, the system manufacturer, or a nationally recognized organization at intervals not to exceed 14 months. - (3) Section 221.204(a)(4)(xi) (relating to dosimetry) is exempted. - (4) Instead of § 221.204(b) (relating to routine QC), checks shall be established and documented by the registrant following nationally recognized guidelines or those recommended by the manufacturer.
+- (1) Section 221.202(a) (relating to accreditation) is exempted. - (2) Instead of § 221.204(a) (relating to performance evaluations), the registrant shall complete a performance evaluation on the CT system following nationally recognized guidelines or those approved by the Department at intervals not to exceed 14 months. - (3) Section 221.204(a)(4)(xi) (relating to dosimetry) is exempted. - (4) Instead of § 221.204(b) (relating to spot checks), routine QC checks shall be established and documented by the registrant following nationally recognized guidelines or those recommended by the manufacturer.